 CloZAPine: Myelosuppressive Agents may enhance the adverse/toxic effect of CloZAPine.
 Specifically, the risk for neutropenia may be increased.
 Monitor therapy

-CYP2D6 Substrates: Peginterferon Alfa-2b may decrease the serum concentration of CYP2D6 Substrates.
-Peginterferon Alfa-2b may increase the serum concentration of CYP2D6 Substrates.
+CYP2D6 Substrates (High risk with Inhibitors): Peginterferon Alfa-2b may decrease the serum concentration of CYP2D6 Substrates (High risk with Inhibitors).
+Peginterferon Alfa-2b may increase the serum concentration of CYP2D6 Substrates (High risk with Inhibitors).
 Monitor therapy

 Dipyrone: May enhance the adverse/toxic effect of Myelosuppressive Agents.
 Specifically, the risk for agranulocytosis and pancytopenia may be increased Avoid combination